 Other foodie spots have emerged too, with everything from a famed roasted pig eatery to a local apiary to satisfy all manner of appetites, and should you wish, you can cook your own lunch or dinner at the many barbecue sites found at the area’s scenic beaches and near hiking trails.

 Away from the new developments, Tuen Mun’s natural beauty shines, and thanks to public transport, they’re easier to reach than ever.
-There is plenty to fall in love with in Tam Lam Country Park’s endless hills, and the half-dozen beautiful beaches that stretch across the district’s coastline, which boast the kind of panoramic views and serenity that you won’t find in the city.
+Visitors will find plenty to fall in love with in Tam Lam Country Park’s endless hills, and the half-dozen beautiful beaches that stretch across the district’s coastline, which boast the kind of panoramic views and serenity that you won’t find in the city.

 Take a leisurely stroll around the Gold Coast, an all-in-one resort-like seaside destination.